U01 Frequently Asked Questions

 What should I do if I want to submit a U01 Cooperative Agreement?

 Contact the appropriate NIDDK Program Director to discuss your proposed application, and do so as soon as possible, at least 12 weeks before the submission date.
 Program staff will help the investigator understand whether the proposed full clinical study addresses a high priority research area and meets programmatic needs including balance across research areas, whether it is appropriate to conduct using this mechanism, and whether funds might be available for the subsequent, full clinical study.
 See Research Programs & Contacts to identify the correct program director for your application.
-If you are not sure of the appropriate program director, contact one of the program directors designated in the PAR (PAR-15-067) and you will be directed to the appropriate individual.
+If you are not sure of the appropriate program director, contact one of the program directors designated in the PARs (PAR-21-102 and PAR 21-103) and you will be directed to the appropriate individual.

 How far in advance of the U01 Cooperative Agreement application receipt date should I contact NIDDK?

 Contact the appropriate Program Director at least 12 weeks before the desired receipt date.
 Since this is a cooperative agreement, NIDDK will ultimately have substantive scientific involvement with the proposed project.
 NIDDK will need sufficient time to thoroughly consider the proposed study.
 It is the Institute’s experience that applications for multi-center clinical studies may be scientifically meritorious but often need further work before they are ready for submission.
 Allowing as much time as possible for the consultation process will allow time for revisions, should they need to be made.

 Please remember that the consultation process is distinct from the NIH requirement that investigators requesting $500,000 or greater direct costs in any year (exclusive of consortium F&A) are required to have pre-approval to submit the application at least 6 weeks prior to the receipt date.